-Field Staff Braves Infection Fear to Save Lives
+Field Staff Brave Infection Risk to Save Lives

-Till then the unit in-charge Ms Sunar and the social mobilizer Gyan Kumari Budha has also been requested to remain in home quarantine until the PCR report of postpartum mother is revealed.
-This vital support from RHIP-II social mobilizer was highly praised by the unit in-charge Diya Sunar while health coordinator Top Bahadur Chand, East Nishi health post in-charge Bhumi Raj Gharti Magar, elected local representatives, local health post in-charge Juni Gharti Magar, in-charge of local police station, family of the postpartum mother and the community people expressed their gratitude for saving lives of the mother and the baby.
+The unit in-charge Diya Sunar and the social mobilizer Gyan Kumari Budha were also requested to remain in home quarantine until the PCR report of the postpartum mother was revealed.
+This vital support from RHIP-II social mobilizer was highly praised by the unit in-charge while health coordinator Top Bahadur Chand, East Nishi health post in-charge Bhumi Raj Gharti Magar, elected local representatives, local health post in-charge Juni Gharti Magar, in-charge of local police station, family of the postpartum mother, and the community people expressed their gratitude for saving the lives of the mother and her baby.